 \subsection{Prompts for triplet extraction}

 Here we provide excerpts of prompts that were used in our KG construction pipeline. \ref{box:candidate_triplet_extraction} was used for candidate triplet extraction.
-Subsequently, \ref{box:backbone_refinement_entity} was used to refine entity types for both subject and object entities. \ref{box:backbone_refinement_relation} was used for choosing relation among ones that can legally connect chosen entity types by Wikidata constraints.
+Subsequently, \ref{box:backbone_refinement_entity} was used to refine entity types for both subject and object entities. \ref{box:backbone_refinement_relation} was used for choosing relations among those that can legally connect chosen entity types by Wikidata constraints.
 Finally, \ref{box:entity_linking} was used to refine surface forms of subject and object.
-All prompts, instructions, in-context examples are available with the code.
+All prompts, instructions, and in-context examples are available with the code.